sailshq/sails-hook-organics/README.md

 > ### WARNING
 >
-> The Sails standard library is experimental and may undergo rapid changes until the release of Sails v1.0 later this year (2016).
+> The Sails standard library is still experimental as of December 2016.

 Standard library for Node/Sails applications.